 Next time you find yourself with overripe bananas, try this Banana Cake with Cream Cheese Frosting for something different than banana bread.
 A moist, flavorful banana cake is topped with cream cheese frosting for a dessert that is simple yet irresistible.

-This is one of those recipes where the beauty is in the simplicity.
-Nothing fancy here, nothing over the top.
-Just a great, tasty way to use up those overripe bananas.
 The cake is moist and sweet and full of banana flavor, and then topped with an easy cream cheese frosting.
 The combination of the banana cake and the simple cream cheese frosting is magic.

 I’m adding this one to my arsenal of great things to do with overripe bananas!!